 Even with moderate training, you can gain more muscle mass and strength.
 The secret to this lies in CrossFit nutrition.
 There is a common trend among athletes where they train hard, but they do not give as much attention to nutrition.
 The result of this is that the effort expended on training goes to waste.
 This is tantamount to sabotaging your own success.

-Interestingly, nutrition is not a complicated subject and if you put your mind to it you can master the fundamentals quite fast.
-Understanding how nutrition works helps in your fitness and strength gains.
-To start you off, below are some of the foods that can enhance your muscle mass and strength, key aspects in CrossFit performance.
+Interestingly, nutrition is not a complicated subject, and if you put your mind to it, you can master the fundamentals quite fast.
+Understanding how nutrition works help in your fitness and strength gains.
+To start you off, below are some of the foods that can enhance your muscle mass and strength, key aspects of CrossFit performance.

 If you want to gain serious muscle mass, lean beef should be part of your diet.
 This food is loaded with lots of minerals including zinc, iron, and B vitamins which are conducive to muscle growth.
 The quality of protein found in lean beef contain high levels of amino acids which promote muscle growth.

 You may not know it, but cottage cheese is one of the purest sources of casein protein.
 Compared to the other protein sources, casein is a slow digesting type of protein which plays a key role in muscle maintenance.
 This is particularly useful for athletes who go for long periods without eating.
 Other nutrients found in cottage cheese include calcium and vitamin B12.